SimpleLuke/cv/README.md

 #### 💬 Effective Communication and Collaborative Teamwork

-- Years of experience in the customer service industry, working closely with diverse teams and clients at [Hong Kong Academy for Performing Arts](https://hkapa.edu) and [Cathay Pacific](https://www.cathaypacific.com/cx/en_US.html)
+- 5 years of experience in the customer service industry, working closely with diverse teams and clients at [Hong Kong Academy for Performing Arts](https://hkapa.edu) and [Cathay Pacific](https://www.cathaypacific.com/cx/en_US.html)
 - Ability to understand and fulfil customer requirements effectively and efficiently, utilising strong written and verbal communication skills
 - Proven track record of collaborating with team members to build three projects with agile workflows in Makers Academy

 #### 🧠 Creative Problem Solving and Analytical Thinking

 - Highly analytical thinker with a talent for innovative problem-solving, demonstrated through various projects and experiences.
-For example, in Makers' team collaboration, I always pick up tickets for resolving merge conflicts and fixing bugs.
+For example, in Makers' team collaboration, I always pick up challenging tickets for resolving merge conflicts and fixing bugs.
 - Ability to produce plans and suggestions for potential clients and improve processes through creative solutions following the Agile principles.
 In previous projects, I ensured the team understood the user stories and built the MVP based on client requirements.

 #### ⏰ Strong Time Management and Project Management Skills